kasmith/webppl_tutorial_966/notes/1_webppl_basics.md

 instructors[0] = "Jim"
 ```

 - This also means that a variable must be assigned to as soon as it's declared.
-So the following construct often used in Javascript won't work either:
+So assigning variables within an if statement -- often used in Javascript -- won't work either:

 ```javascript
 // THIS WON'T RUN!!!